HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 sand (or repellent granules) can be sprinkled directly onto the affected

 area.
-Repellents can be applied to any entrance and exit holes in the
+Repellents can also be applied to any entrance and exit holes in the

-garden and to ‘take-off’ or ‘landing’ sites, if the fox scales a fence
+garden, as well as to ‘take-off’ or ‘landing’ sites if the fox scales a fence

 or wall to get in.
 It is also possible to purchase “prickle” and